The title of this blog was a favorite line of Telly Savalas on “Kojack,” an old TV series.

 Perhaps I felt like I had little or nothing to offer to new friends?
 I don’t know.
 But I did finally and thankfully realize that I had a lot to offer in a friendship.

-Evidently confidence and motivation are two important factors in making and choosing friends.
+Evidently confidence and motivation are two important factors in making and choosing true friends.

 Do you ever have similar thoughts?